opconWizard/opcon-docs/docs/Files/Database-Information/OpCon-Database-Layout.md

-The primary table EscalationRecipient contains an ID, OpCon login, and email address for a recipient of a notification [escalation]{.GeneralEscalatedNotification}.
+The primary table EscalationRecipient contains an ID, OpCon login, and email address for a recipient of a notification escalation.
   Column Name             Explanation                                                                                                                                                               Data Type        Additional Information
   ----------------------- ------------------------------------------------------------------------------------------------------------------------------------------------------------------------- ---------------- ------------------------
-  EscalationRecipientId   This column contains EscalationRecipient IDs that uniquely identify each recipient of a notification [escalation]{.GeneralEscalatedNotification}.                         int (4)          None   EscalationId            This column contains the ID of the notification [escalation]{.GeneralEscalatedNotification} that was sent to the [escalation]{.GeneralEscalatedNotification} recipient.   int (4)          None
+  EscalationRecipientId   This column contains EscalationRecipient IDs that uniquely identify each recipient of a notification escalation.                         int (4)          None   EscalationId            This column contains the ID of the notification escalation that was sent to the escalation recipient.   int (4)          None
-  UserSignOn              This column contains the OpCon USERSIGNON of the [escalation]{.GeneralEscalatedNotification} recipient.                                                                   char (512)       None   Email                   This column contains the email address of the [escalation]{.GeneralEscalatedNotification} recipient.                                                                      varchar (4000)   None
+  UserSignOn              This column contains the OpCon USERSIGNON of the escalation recipient.                                                                   char (512)       None   Email                   This column contains the email address of the escalation recipient.                                                                      varchar (4000)   None
-  EscalationSequence      This column contains the sequence of the [escalation]{.GeneralEscalatedNotification}.                                                                                     smallint (2)     None
+  EscalationSequence      This column contains the sequence of the escalation.                                                                                     smallint (2)     None
   : EscalationRecipient Column Descriptions

   Index Code               Columns